inhieh/anantu-dataviz-2022/Day6/README.md

 5. Who is your audience?
 6. Who provided your data?
 7. Come up with a visualization idea (Bring a couple of sketches for your main visualization.
 Explain your logic)
-8. You can start small but be sure to able to scale it as you progress your project.
+8. You can start small but be sure to be able to scale it as you progress your project.

 ### Midterm Plans (We'll re-think the midterm presentation date)
 1. You can work with alone or with a team (Maximum of three.
 In case of a groupwork, You all have to contribute to the project.
 Specify your role in detail)